beardaway/github-linkedin/README.md

 # Bio 👋

 Hi!
 I'm Konrad and I'm a developer ecosystem engineer currently working as a developer community engineer at Auth0.
 I enjoy writing software in Swift, JavaScript and Python but also doing data stuff in the last one.
 Passionate about anything developer ecosystems, iOS development, product engineering and data & research.
-Always willing to do engage in projects bringing added value!
+Always willing to engage in projects bringing added value!

 # Social 🤜🤛